Rental Fire Safety Code - (Chapter 26 of the City Code)

 Inspections are made on an annual basis for businesses that require a City license to operate.
 These include hotels, rooming houses, theaters and second hand dealers.
 Inspections are also made when a State Liquor License is applied for or modified.
 Life safety inspections are also conducted upon receipt of a complaint.
 Plan reviews are made when a permit for new construction or remodeling is applied for and/or there is a change in use of the building.

-The Fire Inspector is a member of the Site-Plan Review Committee and approves all architectural plans and drawings.
+The Fire Marshal is a member of the Site-Plan Review Committee and approves all architectural plans and drawings.

 418 S. Third St